Wrist Flexion or Bowing – Mobility Tests for Golfers

 There are a couple of ways to check this.
 Here is where I differ from TPI’s methods.

 TPI suggests holding the arm straight out in front of the body raised parallel to the ground.
 Then bow your wrist downward.
-Seems easy, and it is until you try to measure or gauge how much your wrist is bowing.
+It seems easy, and it is until you try to measure or gauge how much your wrist is bowing.

-If you’re having someone else help you with the test, this method is great.
+If you’re having someone else help you with the test, this method is excellent.
 But trying to do it yourself it’s much harder, especially when trying to measuring the angle.

 How to Measure the Angle